SherG/tester1/site/content/post/fit-after-fifty-5-fitness-myths-debunked.md

 ## Myth #2: Strength training will require you to spend hours in the gym

-The number one excuse most give for not commiting to an exercise regimen is lack of time.
-Frankly, given how important being strong is to your health and overall quality of life, I don’t see how more people aren’t willing to make the time.
-A casual perusal of most people’s day will find quite a bit of time wasted on Facebook scrolling or television binge watching.
+The number one excuse most give for not committing to an exercise regimen is lack of time.

+But being strong is foundational to your health and overall quality of life.

 ### A 30-Minute Commitment

 Properly done, the average strength training session should take no longer than thirty minutes per session.

 Over time, as you become significantly stronger, you will need to devote more time to training in order to continue driving progress.

 But at the outset of your resistance training journey if you train three times per week that is ninety minutes invested in training out of the 168 hours that makes up the week.

 Not a significant time investment considering all the benefits.

 ## Myth #3: Your muscles will turn into fat if you stop working out or take an extended break

 The truth is that muscle is muscle and fat is fat.
 Their composition is radically different.

-Muscle is 71% water, 22% proteins, and 7% lipids.
-Fat is 22% water, 6% proteins, and 72% lipids.
+* Muscle is 71% water, 22% proteins, and 7% lipids.
+* Fat is 22% water, 6% proteins, and 72% lipids.

 A person can lose strength and possibly muscle mass after a layoff of 4 weeks or more.

 It takes some time for the body to let go of tissue that has resulted from such a large metabolic investment.

-Still, it is equally true that it is a lot easier for someone coming back from a long layoff to rebuild muscle then it is for an individual who has never worked out before.
+Still, it is equally true that it is a lot easier for someone coming back from a long layoff to rebuild muscle than it is for an individual who has never worked out before.

 ## Myth #4: Strength training will make me look like a huge muscle-bound bodybuilder.